£500,000 to 'significantly upgrade' public toilets on key travel routes across Powys

 This year is the Year of Croeso – or ‘welcome’ – for Visit Wales which aims to celebrate the distinct and varied ways in which people from across the UK and the world can feel welcomed when they holiday in Wales.

-Cabinet Secretary for Economy, Energy and Planning, Rebecca Evans, said: “We love to welcome visitors to Wales, with our promise of amazing scenery and experiences.
+Welsh Government cabinet secretary for economy, energy and planning, Rebecca Evans, said: “We love to welcome visitors to Wales, with our promise of amazing scenery and experiences.
 But we also know that getting the basics right is essential, which is why these improvements are so important.

 “Quality infrastructure such as public toilets are vital for accessibility and are essential for allowing us to extend our warm, Welsh welcome to everyone.

-Councillor Jackie Charlton, Cabinet Member for a Greener Powys, and Councillor James Gibson-Watt, Cabinet Member for a More Prosperous Powys said: “This funding is extremely welcome.
+Powys County Council's Councillor Jackie Charlton, cabinet member for a Greener Powys, and Councillor James Gibson-Watt, cabinet member for a More Prosperous Powys, said: “This funding is extremely welcome.
 We know how important it is for public conveniences to be reliable, accessible and welcoming.
 This investment will help ensure these toilets are truly fit for purpose and meet the future needs of our communities and visitors to our beautiful county.